 Sign our petition

-Looking for a little more information on how to call your senator or set up a meeting with your representative?
-Then check out our handy how-to guides below.
+Looking for a more information on ONE Campus, how to get started, or how to do actions like calling your senator or setting up a meeting with your representative?
+Then check out our handy Resource guides.

 What is Advocacy?

 Advocacy is the promotion and support of an idea or cause.
 Grassroots advocacy has a distinctive approach to promoting an idea or cause:

 It is primarily conducted within your community.
 Everyday people - not just legislators, experts or political professionals - help shape public policy through organized interventions in the political arena.

 Advocacy is a vital tool used by ONE to influence international development policy.
 Every day, for any cause that matters to you, citizens can use advocacy to impact a wide range of government officials.
 ONE is primarily focused on influencing federal legislators and executive branch officials, such as US Senators and Representatives and the US President.